ple1n/awesome/philosophy.md

         - SSRIs for months
             - I personally believe SSRIs permanently decreased my sex drive too
         - This is a special one because it's a matter of neural structure and weights

+# Language politics

+Democracy, sales, and politics at its surface, are increasingly dominated by the mechanism of memetics.
+The discourse and reasoning of people are frequently affected by the biases inherent to language in the typical way people use it.
+Perhaps language is the largest institution overall.

+I have hence been proposing a retreat from language.
+It's especially important for people who are new to reason and politics.

+Various conflicts of modern day are pretty much a result of the institution of language, the conflicts over races, genders, nation-states.
+I see them as drama that only take place on social media and pamphlet of embassies that serve as nothing other than performative art.

+Systems that base on the institution of language, are somewhat bad I'd say.
+Examples being bureaucracy which needs laws regulations various processes intensely based on language, and democracy which needs endless litigations.
+Language tends to lag behind truly transformative ideas, especially if you want the a large audience to fully digest it.

+# History as a result of free will

+Countless people believe in the these right-wing or left-wing theories about the grand theory on the development of history.
+The iron laws of capital exploitation, recurring patterns in development of civilization.
+Great historians have figured out all of it, a long time ago, isn't it.
+Just as what happened in the past, the future must be alike, and you should study more history!

+Fundamentally, I believe history is driven by free will and randomness, deliberate choices made by key people, those who are in power, those who had the chance to get their voices heard, those who have the wealth and transformative ideas.
+The modern day world is to a large degree a consequence of a ton of deliberate choices of key people during WW2 and a ton of coincidences on the key trajectory of events.

+There are certainly recurring patterns in society.
+Companies exploiting people in predictable ways, making profit off capital in predictable ways, countries going to war at each other in predictable patterns.
+They, however, do not matter, because we focus on change.
+What's the point on focusing on these repeated patterns?
+You are looking for disappointment, or confirmation if you like it.
+Those who look into the repeated patterns are just going into the confirmation bias to make their theories seem useful.
+Their theories have zero predictive power for all the changes that happened.

+Change is fundamentally driven by outliers.
+Patterns persist until they are changed.
+I base my predictive power on a clear tether on the theorization on causality.
+A rich man has more causal relevance than a minimal wage worker, typically.
+That's the difference in causal relevance that we must acknowledge.
+To a given outcome, there are causal factors that dominate, and the factors that are trivial.
+That's the Pareto stance.

+History is a matter of creation.
+There is not a determined future.
+There is no guarantee in any good or bad ending.

+I expect a future much more bizarre, unanticipated for the years to come, perhaps in a good way.

+# It's sound to refute a point by providing a seemingly irrelevant argument

+> Sound as in logically valid.

+I found this to be a fairly interesting phenomenon in debates and reasoning in general.

+In some cases it's indeed going off-topic, but in other cases, this can serve a true rebuttal.

+You can say the capitalism as its current state, is causing poverty and crime and go about your whole ideology and propose a lot of solutions.
+I won't disagree with you on that, but without my addendum, your point is invalid.
+Notice I am not, in anyway directly refuting your point.

+Politics of the time is locking up people with limited food (supply of currency) in a cage (private property and state power where _many things you need are not even for sale_ such as custom medicine).
+Some people go about justifying people doing crime and killing each other as a result of circumstances, and aspirations of weath equality of various kinds.

+I propose the aspiration that some people take the lead and break the cage instead.
+It's not like the person talking to me didn't want to break the cage.
+It's rather him not focusing on how the cage is broken, which makes his reasoning partial.
+The arguments seem to not relate to each other directly, but they are addressing the same thing of reality.

+Providing addendum is a sound way to refutation as long as it changes _the thought of a person_ to any dialectic delta.